 Anyone who’s ever spent time with calico cats knows them to be just a little more mysterious than other cats.
 Here are 5 fascinating things you should know about calicos.

 You might have heard people refer to calicos like they’re a breed, but calico is a color or pattern of fur rather than a breed.

 To be considered a calico, the colors black, orange and white (or variations of these colors) must be present.

 There are 3 variations of calico coloring:

 - A standard calico has a primarily white coat with patches of orange and black.

-- A dilute calico has the same white base, but its patches are softened to charcoal gray, cream and light orange.
+- A dilute calico has the same white base, but their patches are softened to charcoal gray, cream and light orange.

 - Lastly, a calibby is a mix of a calico and tabby cat.
-The calibby has the same color variations as calicos with have the addition of the signature tabby stripes.
+The calibby has the same color variations as calicos, with the addition of the signature tabby stripes.

 While calico coloring seems to be more common these days, it’s impossible to purposely breed a calico-colored cat.
 In fact, the calico coloring happens only by accident due to genetics.